- Oswald Cardinal Gracias

 AUXILIARY BISHOP OF BOMBAY

 Born to Roland and Rita D’Silva, of Amboli, Fr.
 Allwyn completed his schooling at St. Blaise High School and holds an MA in Political Science from the University of Mumbai.
 As part of his priestly ministry he spent 21 years in the slums of Mumbai where he was deeply involved in Human Rights issues, social concerns and more recently in Environmental matters at the local, regional and national levels.
-The parishes he has served in include: St. Anthony, Vakola, St. Jude, Jeri Meri, St. Jude, Malad (East), St. Anthony, Dharavi, and Our Lady of Nazareth, Bhayandar.
+The parishes he has served in include: St. Anthony, Vakola, St. Jude, Jeri Meri, St. Jude, Malad (East), St. Anthony, Dharavi, and Our Lady of Nazareth, Bhayandar, St. John the Baptist, Thane.
 Fr.
 Allwyn was also appointed Dean three times during his ministry: South East Salsette, North Mumbai, and Bhayandar (a deanery, for administrative purposes, is a group of parishes, within a Diocese/Archdiocese, that are in proximity to one another).
 Among the honorary posts that have been held by him are: Director of Institute for Community Organisation Research; Founder Director of Jagruti Kendra – Jerimeri; Regional Vice-President of International Human Rights Education Consortium; President of South Asian Human Rights Education Consortium; President of Mumbai Initiative on Human Rights Education; Member of Asian Justice and Peace Commission; Member of Executive Committee of Indian Network for Ethics and Climate Change.

 Fr.
 Allwyn has co-edited, published and presented a number of articles and papers.
 He is also the recipient of awards from: Federation of Centres for Community Organisation; Bombay Catholic Sabha; Dignity Foundation; CPCI award (Human Rights); World Peace Movement Trust; The Examiner Award for Journalism / Golden Pen Award.